Wrongful Death Representation in New Hampshire

 • Standing: The administrator or executor of the estate brings the claim.

-• Liability: The plaintiff must prove that the defendant’s conduct caused the death and would have supported a personal injury action had the victim survived.
+• Liability: The family must show that the defendant caused the death.
+They must also show that the claim would have supported a personal injury case if the person had lived.

-• Damages: RSA 556 allows recovery for medical bills, conscious pain and suffering before death, lost earning capacity, funeral expenses, and loss of familial relationship depending on the circumstances.
+• Damages: RSA 556 allows recovery for medical bills, pain and suffering before death, lost earning ability, funeral costs, and loss of family relationship in some cases.

-Each case requires detailed factual development, including review of accident reports, medical records, expert opinions, witness testimony, and the decedent’s life circumstances.
+Each case needs detailed factual work.
+This includes accident reports, medical records, expert input, witness statements, and the full picture of the decedent’s life.

 Common Causes of Wrongful Death